Tottenham Hotspur F.C. supporters: Rivalries

 Tottenham supporters have rivalries with several clubs, mainly within the London area, the most significant of which is with their north London rivals Arsenal.
 The rivalry began in 1913 when Arsenal, then called Woolwich Arsenal, moved from the Manor Ground, Plumstead to Arsenal Stadium, Highbury, an area Tottenham considered to be their territory.
 This rivalry intensified in 1919 when Arsenal were unexpectedly promoted to the First Division, taking a place that Tottenham believed should be theirs.
 The resentment over Arsenal's move to North London has led to Spurs fans continually referring to Arsenal as being from Woolwich to stress that Arsenal were from South London.
 The North London Derby is regarded as the fiercest rivalry between London clubs.

 Chelsea v Tottenham in May 2016 in a match dubbed the Battle of Stamford Bridge.
 Spurs players celebrated in front of fans after a goal, but Chelsea ended Spurs' chance of winning the league by drawing 2–2.

 They also have rivalries with fellow London clubs Chelsea and West Ham United, albeit on a less intense level.
 The rivalry with Chelsea started in the 1967 FA Cup Final, the first ever all-London final that was won by a Tottenham team that featured former Chelsea players Terry Venables and Jimmy Greaves.
-The rivalry with West Ham is largely a one-sided affair on the part of West Ham – West Ham's traditional rivalry is with Millwall F.C., but with Millwall often in a different league, West Ham fans have directed their attention at their neighbour when in the Premier League, Tottenham Hotspur.
-A survey in 2018 indicates that most Tottenham fans considered Arsenal their biggest rival, followed by Chelsea and West Ham, however, fans of Arsenal, Chelsea and West Ham all regarded Tottenham their biggest Premier League rival.
+The rivalry with West Ham is largely a one-sided affair on the part of West Ham.
+While West Ham's traditional rivalry is with Millwall, with Millwall often in a different league, West Ham fans, when in the top division, have directed their attention at Tottenham Hotspur.
+A 2018 survey indicated that most Tottenham fans consider Arsenal their biggest rival, followed by Chelsea, and then West Ham.
+On the other hand, fans of Arsenal, Chelsea, and West Ham all regard Tottenham as their biggest rival.